nichosta/GeminiPlaysPokemonLive/README.md

 1. Install the dependencies: `npm install`
 2. Start mGBA and run a compatible ROM (LeafGreen might also work without changes, I haven't checked.
 RSE may work due to similar memory layouts, but names are hardcoded to FRLG's so expect many things to be wrong.)
 3. Start the mGBA-http server and script on the emulator [see here for details](https://github.com/nikouu/mGBA-http?tab=readme-ov-file#quick-start-guide)
-4. Set the `GOOGLE_API_KEY` environment variable to your Google AI API key
+4. Run `node twitchbot.js`.
-5. Run `node twitchbot.js`.
+5. In a separate terminal, set the `GOOGLE_API_KEY` environment variable to your Google AI API key
-6. In a separate terminal, run `node agent.js`.
+6. Run `node agent.js`.

 The agent should now run, and you can watch its thoughts in your terminal and its actions in the emulator.
 If you want to give it advice, enter text in `twitch_chat.txt` and save; on the next iteration, it will receive it.